6/18/2026

-In the 2020–2021 school year, 15% of public school students were reported to be receiving special education services.
-Within that percentage, 33% of those students had a specific learning disability like dyslexia.
-As we all collectively recover from the COVID-19 pandemic, it is imperative that these students get the support they need during their literacy acquisition journey.
+In the 2022–2023 school year, 15% of public school students were reported to be receiving special education services.
+Within that percentage, 32% of those students had a specific learning disability like dyslexia.
+It is imperative that these students get the support they need during their literacy acquisition journey.

 What Is a Learning Disability?